petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-identity-management-and-sso/integrating-okta-sso.md

 1. Fill in the user email and password.

-1. User will be redirected back to Liferay home page and automatically signed in.
+1. You will be redirected back to your Liferay home page and automatically signed in.

 Congratulations!
 You've completed Module 4 - Identity Management and SSO.